Lawyers and Literature

 Biographical Note - Patricia Williams: Recipient of the Prestigious MacArthur Award

 The author of "Centaurs" is not a lawyer.
 Does it matter, in any significant way, that J.S.
 Marcus is not a lawyer?
-When we read a story, do we need to know anything about the author?
+One way to read a story is to learn something about the author; one can locate the story as a feature of the author's life.
 See Daniel J. Kornstein, Mark Twain’s Evidence: The Never-Ending Riverboat Debate, 72 Tenn.
 L. Rev. 1, 2-3 (2004):

 The premise of intellectual biography is that the life illuminates the work, but this premise is not universally accepted.
 It is, in fact, rather controversial.
 One school of literary thought, which lists Flaubert, Proust, and the New Critics among its members, thinks that biography is irrelevant when interpreting the literary work.
 Instead, the work yields its meaning through close reading.
 According to this school, only the author's work counts, not the author.
 The author must make posterity believe that he or she never existed.